christianalfoni/react-simple-flex/README.md

 **reverseWrap**.
 Reversed wrap

 **alignChildren="center center"**.
 Set the alignment of children on the two axis.
 With *row* you would say *alignChildren="right bottom"*, and with *column* the same thing would happen using *alignChildren="bottom right"*.
 Both axis also supports *space-between* and *space-around*.
+You can also use *stretch* as the second alignment.
 You do not have to think about multi line properties, this is done automatically as React knows the number of children

 **grow**, **grow="2"**.
 Makes the flex container stretch and take up as much space as possible